-If you were born in the eighteenth century, you could expect to live around 35 years.
+If you were born in the 18th century, you could expect to live around 35 years.
 Countless people were lost to diseases like dysentery and smallpox, and most of the world lived in poverty.
-Needless to say, a lot has changed since then.

 Now, someone born in the United States can expect to live an average of 78 years.
-Thanks to new scientific discoveries and technologies, many people worldwide live longer.
-They also conveniences and free time that no other generation has had before them.
+Many live longer.
+Plus, convenience and free time are at higher levels than ever before.

-In short: for most of us, there has never been a better time to be alive.
+In short: For most of us, there has never been a better time to be alive.
 But life has not improved equally for people around the world.
-Richer countries have benefited immensely from technological advances.
-Meanwhile, poorer countries continue to suffer.
-Though overall well-being is better than ever, more than a billion people still live in extreme poverty.
+Richer countries have benefitted immensely from technological advances, while poorer countries still suffer.
+More than a billion people live in extreme poverty.

-The Great Escape: Health, Wealth, and the Origin of Inequality by Angus Deaton take a deep look into the history of inequality in the world.
-He explains that though we are doing better than ever, a wide gap of inequality persists.
-By looking at inequality in history and now, he offers solid advice on how we can finally close the gap.
+The Great Escape: Health, Wealth, and the Origin of Inequality by Angus Deaton takes a look at the history of inequality and why it persists.
+By comparing the past with the present, he offers solid advice on how we can finally close the gap.

 Here are just 3 of the many eye-opening lessons I got from this book:

 - We live much longer and healthier lives than our ancestors did.

 - Mortality has plummeted in the last 250 years thanks to advancements in society, politics, economics, and science.